 If a major spill occurs evacuate the area and call 911.
 Complete an incident report and forward to the Manager of Campus Safety and Preparedness.
-If a minor spill occurs reference the Safety Data Sheets that are available online on all BTC computers.
-Press the MSDS button on the toolbar.
+If a minor spill occurs, reference the Safety Data Sheets that are available online on all BTC computers via the installed web browsers.
+Press the MSDS tab on the bookmarks bar.
 Wear appropriate personal protection equipment.
 Clean-up and dispose of materials as appropriate/required.
-Complete an incident report and submit to the Manager of Campus Safety and Preparedness.
+Complete an incident report and submit to the Director of Safety, Security and Risk Management.